achristen/Gridded-Turbulent-Source-Area/README.md

 # Gridded-Turbulent-Source-Area

-Purpose: Calculate and output gridded turbulent source areas following the [Kormann and Meixner (2000)](#korman) analytical source area model.
+Purpose: Calculate and output a 2D gridded turbulent source areas following the [Kormann and Meixner (2000)](#korman) analytical source area model.

 In the case of a landscape with a homogenous distribution of sources (or sinks) at the surface, the gridded footprint function *&phi;* (x,y) shows the fraction of vertical turbulent flux originating from a cell (m^-2) representing a surface area.
 More generally, the grid cells show the vertical flux at the surface per unit point source (at the tower), when inverting time.